Stijn-Vdh/Mars_Project_Documentation/README.md

 Fully operational server side functionality.

 * **Detailed and extensive business case**
-We put a lot of time and research into our business case.
+We put a lot of time and research into our [**business case**](https://docs.google.com/document/d/1QwD8wydDN4ZRtoG5qReoxWugFHmOW6QBVUOFlBgrpQs).
-We hope readers will enjoy reading this document, as we put our hearts and souls into it.
+We hope readers will enjoy the document, as we put our hearts and souls into it.

 * **Full server wide testing**
 We ended up testing our server extensively.